Programmeris/containers/README.md

 # containers

-A set of various docker helper images
+A set of various docker images